Temporarily Importing Your Own Motorbike Into Thailand

 Subject to local insurance you are normally granted import for the length of your visa (one, two or three month), up to a maximum of 6 months.

-The overstay fine is 200 baht a day, with a maximum fine of 2,000 baht for up to 6 months overstay; plus a stern warning not to do it again, or you will lose your bike.
-I’ve seen a few warnings given out to other riders over the years, & it’s embarrassing to be around at the time!
+The overstay fine is 1,000 baht a day, with a maximum fine of 10,000 baht for up to 6 months overstay; plus a stern warning not to do it again, or you will lose your bike.
+What happens after 6 months- not sure.
+But I’ve seen a few warnings given out to other riders over the years, & it’s embarrassing to be around at the time!

 Note that nothing is actually stamped in your passport.
 The Customs temporary import form is a separate document, recorded in the Customs computer, but not at all connected to the immigration computer.

-Quite a few riders keep their bikes in the country on a temporary import, overstay up to 5 months, pay a 2,000 baht fine, take the bike out, ride back in again, to repeat the whole process yet again.
+Quite a few riders keep their bikes in the country on a temporary import, overstay, pay the fine, then take the bike out, ride back in again, to repeat the whole process yet again.

 Note also that the temporary import form, signed by you, stipulates a huge fine (more than the bike is worth) should you not take the bike out as agreed.

 Laos generally allows a 7-10 day temporary import at the border, with a maximum of 1 month possible, plus extensions.
 Overstay fines are set at US$5 a day, but experience has taught me that the total fee is often negotiable & negligible.

 Cambodia does not use the Carnet, although it may sometimes be stamped and /or the officials find the form helpful for completing their documentation.